 No matter whether you put a single keyword or a list of keywords (up to 10,000) into Keywords Explorer, it is counted as “one report”.

-Please see the daily limit for your subscription plan at the Plans & pricing page.
+Please see the weekly limit for your subscription plan at the Plans & pricing page.

 We recommend that you research your keywords in batches so as not to overcome your daily reports limit earlier than necessary.